Policies and Procedures

 5.2 Student Data

 This section is primarily for office use.
-Our online interface and data management system, DASS Link, has been implemented, allowing us to keep a student's data in their electronic file indefinitely.
-We have begun phasing out paper files and the associated system listed here.
+Our online interface and data management system, DASS Link, has been implemented to keep a student's data in their electronic file indefinitely.
+We are phasing out paper files and the associated system listed here.
 We expect to have no paper files by 2029 at the latest.
 The status options of paper files (before DASS Link) were Contact, Pending, Active, or Inactive.

 5.3 Student Access to Files